 Many people in a caring role don’t identify as being a 'carer' – they may feel they’re simply helping someone they love.
 However, understanding the importance of your role and being aware of the information, services, and supports available can help both you and the person you care about lead healthier and more satisfying lives.

-The challenges of caring for someone while studying at uni
+Challenges of caring for someone while studying

 Being a carer can be rewarding but also difficult and overwhelming.
 When you’re caring for someone whilst studying at university, this can present some particular challenges including: